 Before 2008, if a small company had good credit and had been in business a decent amount of time, it was possible to find a bank to provide working capital.
 As you know, that is no longer the case.

-Banks lack of small business lending results in fewer options often leaving a business scrambling to find cash fast.
-Too many companies are unaware or at least unfamiliar with good, alternative options.
-Receivable factoring is the perfect working capital solution for many companies.
+Banks lack of small business lending results in fewer options often leaving a company scrambling to find cash fast.
+Too many companies are unaware or at least unfamiliar with real alternative choices.
+Receivable factoring is the perfect working capital solution for many businesses.
 Factoring companies look at the credit of your client, not your own.
 This means start-ups, client concentration issues, IRS liens and other challenging funding situations are often not an issue and your business can be funded.

-After the invoices have been paid, all capital collected goes back to the company which originally owed the invoices.
+After the invoices have been paid, all capital collected goes back to the company that originally owned the invoices.
 The factoring company will charge a small fee.
-This will differ based on the organization’s fees structure.
-In addition factoring can come with credit protection giving your business an important layer of financial protection.
+The cost will differ based on the organization’s fees structure.
+In addition, factoring can come with credit protection giving your business a significant layer of financial protection.

 When it is at all possible, it is a better option to finance a business without debt.
 Accounts receivable factoring allows a business to do that.
-Instead of taking out a loan, they sell the invoices for work already produced, allowing them to get money right away.
+Instead of taking out a loan, they sell the invoices for work already produced, providing them with the money needed right away.